First Line of Defense to Boost Your Immune System

-What we don’t hear enough about is the importance of proper nutrition, a well-rounded exercise regime, and the ability to effectively manage stress, all as a means to naturally increase resistance to colds, flu and infection.
+When it comes to seasonal viruses, we don’t hear enough about the importance of proper nutrition, a well-rounded exercise regime, and the ability to manage stress effectively; all help promote increased resistance to colds, flu, other viruses, and infection, naturally.

 In other words, they all help to build a healthy immune system!